 Unallocated and other items includes unallocated corporate overhead, loss on sale of accounts receivable and unallocated foreign exchange gains and losses.
 For the nine months ended September 30, 2003, segment EBITDA from unallocated and other items decreased by \$27.5 million to a loss of \$29.9 million from a loss of \$2.4 million for the same period in 2002.
-Unallocated foreign exchange gains were \$3.7 million lower, with a gain of \$25.3 million in the nine months ended September 30, 2003 as compared to a gain of \$29.0 million in the nine months ended September 30, 2002.
-These unallocated foreign exchange gains and losses primarily resulted from movements in the foreign exchange rates used to translate intercompany balances to the functional currency at the end of the period.
+Unallocated foreign exchange gains were \$3.7 million lower, with a gain of \$25.3 million in the nine months ended September 30, 2003 as compared to a gain of \$29.0 million in the nine months ended September 30, 2003 as primarily resulted from movements in the foreign exchange rates used to translate intercompany balances to the functional currency at the end of the period.